tarsil/saffier/docs/index.md

 {!> ../docs_src/quickstart/example1.py!}
 ```

-You can declare the ID directly as a field but by default, if no ID is provided, Saffier will
-generate one for you.

-!!!
-Warning
-    This is only applied to `postgres` and `mysql`.
-SQLite is limited in functionality and you
-    might still need to run like the example above.

 As stated in the example, if no `tablename` is provided in the `Meta` class, Saffier automatically
 generates the name of the table for you by pluralising the class name.

+**Exciting!**

-Exciting!
-In the documentation we go deeper in explanations and examples, this was just to warm up.
+In the documentation we go deeper in explanations and examples, this was just to warm up. 😁